asarmakeeva/multiphaseIB/reproPack/code/solvers/cfdemSolverInterFlowIB/ReadME.md

 just reminder what I added to InterFlow solver, IsoFoam should be installed, and could be donwloaded from github https://github.com/isoAdvector/isoAdvector

-to add paricles into openFOam solver i need
+to add paricles into openFOAM solver
+`
 #include "cfdemCloudIB.H"
 #include "implicitCouple.H"